South C

 South C lies next to Wilson Airport.
-It is bordered by South B to the East, Langata Estate to the west and the Nairobi National Park to the south.
-South C also has great schools such as Andalucia academy, Kinderworld academy, Shree cutchi leva patel (Samaj), Shree cutchi satsang (swaminarayan), Nairobi Muslim girls boarding.
+It is bordered by South B to the north-east, Langata Estate to the west and the Nairobi National Park to the south.

 The headquarters of the Kenya Red Cross Society is located in South C as is the Criminal Investigation Department (C.I.D) Training School of the Kenya Police, National Environmental Management Authority Headquarters (NEMA), Kenya National Bureau of Standards Head office (KEBS) and the expansive Toyota Training Academy.

 Major colleges like the College of Insurance and Management University of Africa are also based in South C.